hypericumimpex/hyp-recover-abandoned-cart/README.md

 == Installation ==
-Important: First of all, you have to download and activate WooCommerce plugin, which is mandatory for YITH WooCommerce Recover Abandoned Cart to be working.
+Important: First of all, you have to download and activate WooCommerce plugin, which is mandatory for WC Recover Abandoned Cart to be working.

 1. Unzip the downloaded zip file.
 2. Upload the plugin folder into the `wp-content/plugins/` directory of your WordPress site.